“To have a good friend, be a good friend.”

 Always think of your friend before thinking of yourself.
-This can be tough for a young person who is most likely to think of their own selfish needs first.
+This can be tough for a younger person who is most likely thinking of their own selfish needs first.

 “Cow 1 is not Cow 2” is a certain fact.
-That means you are not cows.
-That and Young Person 1 is not Young Person 2.
+You’re certainly not cows; Young Person 1 is not Young Person 2.

 You might think:

 “What does she know?
 She is older than us.
 She can’t know how we are.
 Can she?